 READ MORE: How To Trade The Triple Bottom Pattern

 The double bottom pattern is a chart pattern that is very easy to identify.
 Although, they should only be traded when they appear at the end of a downtrend.

 Furthermore, it has to be ensured that this pattern is traded properly.
 A trait of a good forex trader is to be reactive rather than predictive.

-With this in mind, it is important to wait for the price to break the neckline before executing a trade.
+With this in mind, waiting for the price to break the neckline before executing a trade is essential.